a 501c3 Non-Profit Organization affiliated with St. Miriam Parish & Friary and the Ecumenical Order of Charity

 Our Ministries are rooted in the Corporal and Spiritual Works of Mercy (see Matthew 25:35-36)

-while grounded in the Christian Sacramental and Mystical Tradition.
+while grounded in the Christian Sacramental life and Apostolic Tradition.

 The word "Bethlehem" in Hebrew means 'House of Bread.'